athielenhaus/Housing-Price-Prediction/README.md

 ### Creation of a baseline model
 A baseline vanilla Linear Regression model was created with Scikit Learn.
 In addition, some data preparation and testing functions were created to facilitate testing.
-These also included functions for cross validation on the training data and for testing on validation and test sets.
-The split applied to the dataset consisted of 70% for training, 20% for validation and 10% for testing.
+These also included functions for cross validation on the training data and for testing the model on a test set.
+The split applied to the dataset consisted of 70% for training / cross-validation, 30% for testing.
+There was an initial consideration to work with a separate validation set, but since the dataset is of a manageable size and training is short, it was decided to opt for 5-fold cross-validation.

 The initial model using the raw data (minus the 'id' and 'date' columns) indicated an R2 of approx. 0.7 with an MAE of over $120,000.